mediamonks/react-redux-component-init/docs/_includes/common-prepare-issues.md

 Please make sure you have called `prepareComponent` for your component…
  - from the init action of the current top-level (page) component \\
    **or**
- - from the init action of another component that has been prepared
+ - from the init action of another parent component that has been prepared

 If you're unsure about how this works, please read [basic usage](../usage/basic-usage) in the usage guide.